jhl8109/LightningProject/README.md

 * Simple schedule list with CRUD (create, read, update, delete)
 * Use Nodejs Web Server for storing data (not using sqlite)

+### Review

+It wasn't as easy as I thought.
+I think I have to implement more data-safe codes.
+Specifically, Exception handling, boolean type in json and store boolean to tinyint in mysql.

+This is my first lightning project.
+It is so helpful to apply for any programming concepts with experience.